Kyas/Compression/README.md

 ESIPE-MLV-IR1
 =============
+Hi everyone !

-Projects about my 1st engineering school year (ESIPE-MLV)
+This repository is based on my projects during my 1st year in the engineering school ESIPE-MLV.

+If you have some questions, please contact me at <Jeremyk.lor@gmail.com>.

+Have a nice day.